existancepy/bss-macro-py/README.md

 **Bee swarm python macro installation and instructions**

-Made and tested on mac, currently untested for windows/linux *Due to  the code, it is unlikely to work on windows/linux thanks to the retina display* I can release a window-compatible one, but ~im lazy~
+Made and tested on mac, currently untested for windows/linux *Due to  the code, it is unlikely to work on windows/linux thanks to the retina display.*
+I can release a window-compatible one, but ~im lazy~

 Install python v3.9.5: https://www.python.org/downloads/release/python-395/